sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - deprecated-query.md

 ---
-title: "Query"
+title: "(Deprecated) Query"
 hidden: true

 ---

 # Deprecated

-The Query method is deprecated and replaced by the Query Group method.
+The Query method is deprecated.
+The Query Group method replaces this method.
 See [Query Group](doc:query-group) for more information.